InfuseAI/primehub-site/docs/quickstart/nb-data-store.md

 ## PHFS Storage

 [PHFS Storage](../design/phfs) is based on [PrimeHub Store](../design/primehub-store) technology.
-This storage is shared and accessed among the same group members, group members can share user data here.
+This storage is shared and accessed among the same group members, group members can share user data here. it seems similar to **Group Volume**, however, there are [differences between PHFS and Group Volume](../design/phfs#comparing-to-group-volume).

 In addition, PrimeHub features also store relative group-context data in the storage, such as Job stores artifacts under `/phfs/jobArtifacts/`.
 Since the limitation of the storage, we don't recommend storing performance-sensitive data such as datasets, please use Dataset Volume instead.

 In Notebook, the storage is under `/phfs`.